hchen0312/Waveguide-sidewall-scattering-loss-evaluation-in-3D/README.md

 # Waveguide-sidewall-scattering-loss-evaluation-in-3D

+Run "loss_in_dB_github.m" to compute sidewall scattering (can also be used for defect scattering)

+Other files are functions that needed

 Computing the sidewall scattering loss of photonic waveguides using volume current method.

+Citation for this VCM solver:

+Chen, Hong, et al. "Study of crystalline defect induced optical scattering loss inside photonic waveguides in UV–visible spectral wavelengths using volume current method."
+Optics Express 27.12 (2019): 17262-17273.

 %%%%%% Important note %%%%%

-Most importantly, to run this code on matlab, you should download the FDM solver from:
+Most importantly, to run this code on matlab, you should download a FDM solver from:

 https://www.photonics.umd.edu/software/wgmodes/

 Credit & Citation for the FDM solver:

 Fallahkhair, Arman B., Kai S. Li, and Thomas E. Murphy.
 "Vector finite difference modesolver for anisotropic dielectric waveguides."
 Journal of Lightwave Technology 26.11 (2008): 1423-1431.

-Citation for the VCM solver:

-Chen, Hong, et al. "Study of crystalline defect induced optical scattering loss inside photonic waveguides in UV–visible spectral wavelengths using volume current method."
-Optics Express 27.12 (2019): 17262-17273.

 We will call several functions from "wgmodes": wgmodes.m, postprocess.m, contourmode.m